 The Secret Weapon of Branding: Everyday Delight

-The best products don’t just solve problems—they sprinkle tiny moments of delight into your day.
+The best products don’t just solve problems—they weave small moments of delight into your day.
 That’s the difference between a tool you use and a brand experience you love.
 And one of the best examples of this is sitting in all of our pockets: the lock screen on the Apple iPhone.

 For years, a phone wallpaper was just that—a wallpaper.
 Static.
 Background noise.
 Something you set once and forgot about.
 But with features like Photo Shuffle and Apple’s increasingly intelligent photo selection, something subtle has changed.
 Now, almost every time I pick up my phone, I’m greeted by a photo from my own library that feels perfectly framed, beautifully lit, and somehow more powerful than I remember capturing it.